 The Douglas Fir trees are a large tree that can reach heights of 90 m on the coast and 45 m in the Interior.
 Older trees have a long, straight, branch free trunk and a short crown with a flat top.
 The bark is smooth, grayish-brown, with resin-filled blisters when young, the bark becomes very thick with age and deeply grooved, with dark reddish-brown ridges, sometimes with large patches of running sap.
 This sap makes a great fire starter.

 The needles are flat with a pointed tip.
 The upper side is a yellowish-green, it has a single groove down the center and the lower side is a lighter green color.
 The needles stand out around the branch.
 The cones are up to 11 cm long, turning from a bright light green to dull grey as they mature.
 The Seeds are winged at the tip.

-The Douglas Fir trees can be found along the southern mainland coast and over most of Vancouver Island, except for the very northern western tip.
-Many animals eat douglas fir seeds, including squirrels, mice, shrews and winter wrens.
+The Douglas Fir trees can be found along the southern mainland coast and over most of Vancouver Island, except for the very northwestern tip.
+Many animals eat douglas fir seeds, including squirrels, mice, shrews, and winter wrens.
 Bears often scrape off the bark on young trees to eat the sap layer beneath.